Phlebotomy Certification North Stamford, Connecticut

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has related materials based on their credentialing exams.
 Be positive to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are hurriedly inputted in the national registry and a digital copy of your official certification is provided in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.